TajaKuzman/Topic-Classification-FastText-Transformers/README.md

 For training FastText models, I experimented with both trainsmall and trainlarge (36,032 instances), while for Transformer models, I used the trainsmall train split.
 The dataset (with the trainsmall) has 12,603 instances, annotated with 13 labels: ['crnakronika', 'druzba', 'gospodarstvo', 'izobrazevanje', 'kultura', 'okolje', 'politika', 'prosticas', 'sport', 'vreme', 'zabava', 'zdravje', 'znanost'].
 The dataset is more or less balanced.

 Analysis revealed that there are 18 duplicated texts (some even in different splits) -> they were discarded.
-The final dataset that we used consists of 12,585 instances.
+The final dataset that I used consists of 12,585 instances.

 |               |   label |
 |:--------------|--------:|